 Holly was born and raised in the city of Cambridge.
 She began her career as a Co-op student at the Barthel Funeral Home.
 After two years as an assistant there she came to the city of Brantford to apprentice at the Thorpe Brothers Funeral Home.
 In the year 2000 she obtained her Ontario Funeral Directors License.
 In 2009 she was transferred to the Westmount Funeral Chapel in Kitchener.
 After being presented with the opportunity to return to Brantford she gratefully accepted the offer from Dennis and began a new chapter of her career on Valentines Day 2011.
-Holly has been married to her best friend Robert for several years and is a proud Mom to her "furry" son Sampson, a very handsome and energetic German Shepherd.
+Holly has been married to her best friend Robert for several years and is a proud Mom to her "furry" son Bruno, a very handsome and energetic German Shepherd.
 In her spare time she enjoys competing in endurance sports such as Triathlon, half and full marathons.
 Her proudest achievement to date is completing the Ride to Conquer Cancer a 217 km bike ride from Toronto to Niagara Falls in just over ten hours.

 |Meghan Jack, Licensed Funeral Director|